-Total revenue of the Group decreased by approximately 20.9% from approximately HK\$55.5 million for the year ended 31 March 2022 to approximately HK\$43.9 million for that of 2023.
-Such decrease was mainly due to (i) the decrease of revenue generated from bus advertising; (ii) the decrease of revenue generated from private hospital and clinics media.
+Total revenue of the Group decreased by approximately 20.9% from approximately HK\$51.1 million for the year ended 31 March 2024 to approximately HK\$40.4 million for that of 2025.
+Such decrease was mainly due to the decrease of revenue generated from bus advertising.